deltachat/deltachat-core-rust/spec.md

 ## Add and remove members

-Messenger clients MUST construct the member list from the `From`/`To` headers only on the first group message or if they see a `Chat-Group-Member-Added` or `Chat-Group-Member-Removed` action header.
+Messenger clients MUST init the member list from the `From`/`To` headers on the first group message.

+When a member is added later,
-Both headers MUST have the email-address of the added or removed member as the value.
+a `Chat-Group-Member-Added` action header must be sent with the value set to the email-address of the added member.
+When receiving a `Chat-Group-Member-Added` header, however, _all missing_ members  the `From`/`To` headers has to be added.
+This is to mitigate problems when receiving messages in different orders, esp. on creating new groups.

+To remove a member, a `Chat-Group-Member-Removed` header must be sent with the value set to the email-address of the member to remove.
+When receiving a `Chat-Group-Member-Removed` header, only exaxtly the given member has to be removed from the member list.

 Messenger clients MUST NOT construct the member list on other group messages
 (this is to avoid accidentally altered To-lists in normal MUAs;